 Leverage video conferencing to connect with your employees on a deeper level than just words they see or hear.
 Being able to see the reactions and tone of individuals can help identify the happiness and motivation of the team.
 Additionally, leveraging video chat can help increase engagement during meetings and conversations.

 Video conferencing is a suitable substitute for in-person meetings when you have no other option.
 If your employees are working remotely, then this is the case most of the time.
 Having them come in every time the whole team needs to get together would defeat the purpose of having them work remotely.

-When possible, take the opportunity to meet in-person.
-Conducting occasional in-person meetings are an important part of making real, human connections.
+When possible, take the opportunity to meet in person.
+Conducting occasional in-person meetings is an important part of making real, human connections.
 Just like videoconferencing will build closer bonds than instant messaging, in-person meetings will improve upon video meetings.
 Face-to-face meetings will encourage small talk and socializing that allow people to grow closer as a team.